PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Related Work

-\textbf{Methods for large scale variation.} The primary challenge of crowd counting is the large scale variation, which is usually tackled by capturing multi-scale features with customized multi-column network architectures or with the help of effective techniques such as dilated convolution, Spatial Pyramid Pooling (SPP) and Inception module.
-MCNN~\cite{zhang2016single} is a simple and direct multi-column structure, which adopts multiple parallel branches with different filter kernel sizes corresponding to different receptive fields.
-CMTL~\cite{sindagi2017cnn} incorporates high-level features within crowd classification and density estimation into a cascaded framework.
-Switching-CNN~\cite{sam2017switching} utilizes a specialized classifier to select suitable regressors for image patches.
-CP-CNN~\cite{sindagi2017generating} incorporates local and global contextual information in a unified contextual pyramid CNN to generate high fidelity density map.
-McML~\cite{cheng2019improving} utilizes mutual information with a statistical network to measure the scale correlation between features from different columns.
-In another way, CSRNet~\cite{li2018csrnet} takes advantage of dilation convolution to enlarge the receptive fields of feature maps without increasing computation cost.
-SPN~\cite{chen2019scale} utilizes a scale pyramid structure with different dilation rates for the same convolution layer.
-CAN~\cite{liu2019context-aware} combines scale-aware and context-aware feature information to boost the counting performance.
-SANet~\cite{cao2018scale} captures multi-scale features built on the shoulder of Inception module~\cite{szegedy2015going}.
-DSNet~\cite{dai2019dense} cascades multiple dense dilated convolution blocks and link them with dense residual connections.
-SCNet~\cite{wang2018defense} leverages nested dilation convolutional layer, which incorporates kernels with different dilation rates, and SPP layer with different stride.
+Scale variation is a great challenge for object counting.
+Four strategies are widely studied to address this problem: multi-column network architectures, dilated convolution, Spatial Pyramid Pooling (SPP), and Inception module.
+For example, MCNN~\cite{zhang2016single} is a simple multi-column network, in which, each column is built with different filter kernels.
+Switch-CNN~\cite{sam2017switching} adopts a frame structure similar to MCNN~\cite{zhang2016single}.
+The difference is that a specialized classifier is applied to select a suitable column network for inputs.
+CSRNet~\cite{li2018csrnet} takes advantage of dilated convolution to enlarge the receptive fields without increasing computation cost.
+CAN~\cite{liu2019context-aware} combines scale-aware and context-aware feature information to boost the performance.
+SANet~\cite{cao2018scale} captures multi-scale features built on the shoulder of the Inception module~\cite{szegedy2015going}.
+DSNet~\cite{dai2021dense} cascades multiple dense dilated convolution blocks and links them with dense residual connections.
 ADSCNet~\cite{bai2020adaptive} adopts adaptive dilated convolution to learn dynamic and continuous dilated rates for each pixel location.
-Albeit great progress has been achieved by these models, bloated structure in the multi-column networks may lead to excessive information redundancy and huge computation burden.
-Additionally, the discrete receptive fields of dilated convolution limit the adaptive ability across the range of large scale changes.
+MRCNet~\cite{bahmanyar2019mrcnet} combines low-level and high-level features with lateral connections to learn contextual and detailed local information in aerial imagery.
+SACANet~\cite{bai2019crowd} utilizes a pyramid contextual module to extract long-range contextual information and enlarge the receptive fields of the objects in drone scenes.
+ASPDNet~\cite{gao2020counting,gao2020counting_2} integrates a scale pyramid module to capture multi-scale information for counting in remote sensing images.